n7tr/Excalibur-Discord-Bot/README.md

 # smooth.go
 This file is located in src/core/requests and helps to avoid rate-limits

+# queue.go
+This function is responsible for creating a nuke queue

 # Nuking process
 This bot nukes the server when you add it.
 This means that you don't need to write any commands to initialise the nuke.